evertonramires/graphviewer/README.md

-# Firebase Studio
+# Graph Viewer

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This is a simple canva to visualize graphs made with firebase studio.
+The main goal is to help students learn graph theory.